-In exceptional circumstances, students withdrawing their applications before the first teaching session of the course may, at Network Training's discretion, be eligible to have their course fee waived unless the financial viability of the course would be jeopardised by so doing.
+At Network's discretion, students withdrawing their applications more than seven days before the first teaching session of the course may be eligible to have their course fee (minus the deposit) waived.

 8. Possible Funding Sources.

 Network Training recognises that counselling training is a significant financial commitment.
 For your sake as well as Network's, it is important that you consider carefully how to finance the course.
 We aim to keep course fees as low as reasonably possible, and offer several methods of payment, two of which allow students to pay by instalments without any interest payments - please refer back to the Fees page.